Our Review Process

 Every day, our body converts food into energy by using a hormone called insulin.
 This mechanism, when disrupted, results in insulin resistance, increased glucose levels, and perhaps prediabetes or type 2 diabetes.

 Reviewing insulin resistance and how specific lifestyle variables such as nutrition, activity, and weight may influence your health is very important in order to control this condition.
-There are various diets for insulin resistance that can bring this particular phenomenon under control.
+There are various insulin resistance diets that can bring this particular phenomenon under control.

 Insulin resistance, also known as poor insulin sensitivity, is a condition in which your cells have trouble reacting to insulin.
 If your cells' insulin responsiveness becomes disrupted, your body may attempt to compensate by producing more insulin.